The only way to get rid of your past,– Phillips Brooks

 As a quick look back at 2019, I considered myself a Padawan Learner within the Options Trading Order.
 I was schooled in forehead-slapping and creative ways of exclaiming, “D’oh!”.
 But I also learn some great lessons that I documented in my last post, “Let 2019 Go!“

-As of January 1, 2020, I am now embarking on the second goal of my 2-year mission.
-Having completed my first goal, I now have twelve months to demonstrate that I can generate not only a paycheck but also a profit from trading Options Spreads.
+As of January 1, 2020, I am now embarking on my 2-year mission’s second goal.
+Having completed my first goal, I now have twelve months to demonstrate that I can generate a paycheck and a profit from trading Options Spreads.

 I now consider myself a full-fledged Options Traders – albeit a junior one at that.
 I still need close watching and hand slapping, but I will do my best to be mindful of the Options Force in making trading decisions.